wessenstam/ts2019/buckets/buckets.rst

 In Cyberduck upload the text file to your bucket.

 Make changes to the text file and save it with the same name, then upload it again.
+Overwrite the existing file when prompted.

 You can do this multiple times if desired.

 Click View > Show Hidden Files.